All Episodes

 It's just one day you could be 65 and something doesn't feel right.

-You go in, and that's the diagnosis.
+You go in and that's the diagnosis.

-The same thing with your child.
+Same thing with your child.

 It just happens.

-White from black, rich from poor.
+And it doesn't know white from black, rich from poor.

 It doesn't know.